Best Ninja dual air fryer Boxing Day 2025 deals to expect

 The best Ninja dual air fryer deals to expect for Boxing Day 2025

 I saw major price cuts on the Ninja dual air fryer for Black Friday this year, during which the model was knocked down in price from £229.99 to £154.99.
-The appliance is currently hovering around that sale price at Amazon (was £229.99, now £159.99, Amazon.co.uk) but I’ll be keeping an eye out for further discounts as Boxing Day draws closer.
+I’ll be keeping an eye out for further discounts as Boxing Day draws closer.
 The air fryer is stocked at a range of major retailers, including Currys, Very, Argos and Amazon, so I’ll be comparing prices and updating this article with the best Boxing Day Ninja dual air fryer offers as they land.

 Why you can trust IndyBest’s coverage of the Ninja Boxing Day sale